-- Can I cut the line entirely? (often you can)
+- Can I cut the line entirely? (often we can)

 - Am I using the problem word as a crutch because I'm not sure the reader will get what I mean without me saying it?
 (Often problems words show up when we try to explain what we've already shown)

 - Is this the best word for the job?